 This begins the uniquely unforgettable memoir Angela's Ashes.
 McCourt was born in Depression-era Brooklyn to Irish immigrants but raised in the slums of Limerick, Ireland.
 His mother, Angela, was poor since his father was an alcoholic.

-He lives to tell his own tale with an eloquence that feels so immediate and alive.
-The rich dialogue, including Catholic teachings and Irish colloquialisms, history and songs, breathes life into an otherwise grim story.
-For this reason, it’s especially fantastic on audio — and difficult to put down.
-At the end of the day, it’s about the transcendent power of hearing another person’s story.
+He lives to tell his own tale with eloquence, and the words in Angela's Ashes feel so immediate and alive.
+The rich dialogue, including Catholic teachings and Irish colloquialisms, history, and songs, breathes life into an otherwise grim story.
+For this reason, it's especially fantastic on audio -- and difficult to put down.
+At the end of the day, it's about the transcendent power of hearing another person's story.

 The House of the Spirits by Isabel Allende

 Best for fans of South American, Pre-World War I settings and those reading the Rory Gilmore Book List

 Our Shared Shelf, Emma Watson Goodreads Book Club Pick

 The House of the Spirits is the first novel of famed Isabel Allende.
 Set in Chile pre-World War I, it narrates the epic triumphs and tragedies of three generations of the Trueba family.